christophsjones/personal-website/index.md

 low-degree algorithms, and algorithms from statistical physics.
 Most of my work has studied average-case (a.k.a random/statistical) inputs.

-**Update:** my new work with Lucas Pesenti on [Fourier Analysis of Iterative Algorithms](/assets/papers/fourier-analysis-iterative.pdf) is out, in which we connect ideas between statistical physics and Boolean Fourier analysis (in the style of Sum-of-Squares).
+**Update:** my new work with Lucas Pesenti on [Fourier Analysis of Iterative Algorithms](/assets/papers/fourier-analysis-iterative.pdf) is out, in which we connect ideas between statistical physics and low-degree polynomial analysis.
 Check it out!

 ## Research